How Q magnets work

 The single magnetic body has been magnetised with four alternating quadrants.
 Looking through the magnet viewer, the boundary between the poles is clearly visible from 6-12 and 3-9.
 The greatest physiologic effect is achieved when the nerve travels under the length of the boundary, this is why placement is critical for reliable outcomes.

 Common bipolar magnets have a uniform magnetic field and negligible field gradient and hence do not share the same therapeutic effect as quadrapolar.
+To produce a significant physiological and neurological effect with static magnets it requires both a strong magnetic flux density to penetrate into the tissue and for the field to envelope the target structures and a quadrapolar array.
+See Q magnet models to explain the choices between Q magnet devices.
 Q magnets have achieved both these features while maintaining a small device with our innovative design that is extremely powerful and comfortable to wear.
-See the available Q magnet models and specifications to see which ones are best for your condition.

 WHAT ARE THE EFFECTS?